CGS Study Abroad Programs

 The Fall CGS London Program provides a unique opportunity for first-semester sophomores to study in one of the world’s most cosmopolitan cities.
-Over the course of the 15-week program, students will take the CGS core curriculum (History of Western Ethics; Evolution and Biodiversity; Revolutions in China and Russia) along with one four-credit elective and a three-credit British culture course.
-Excursions to museums, theaters, and historical sites in surrounding towns and cities complement the curriculum.
+Over the course of the 15-week program, students will take the CGS required courses (History of Western Ethics; Evolution and Biodiversity; Revolutions in China and Russia) along with one four-credit elective and a three-credit British culture course.
+Excursions to museums, theaters, and historical sites in surrounding towns and cities complement the program.

 Typically, we have CGS faculty who lead international trips once or twice a year (during spring break or in May) as part of their research.
 In recent years, students have traveled to China, Tibet, Egypt, and Peru.
 These are short excursions, usually about two weeks, that can be taken for academic credit or for personal enrichment.
 Students should talk to their CGS Academic Advisor for further information.